jennymarin1989/CV/README.md

 ## About Me

-I’m a full-stack developer and a former nurse especialised in Critical Care, who has moved out of her confort zone to learn software development in one of the Europe's Top Academy.
-I'm a curious person, who likes facing new challenges and learning from new experiences, that's one of the reasons why I moved from sunny days in Spain to rainny days in London four years ago.
+I’m a full-stack developer and a former nurse especialised in Critical Care, who has moved out of her confort zone to learn software development at [Makers Academy](https://www.makersacademy.com/).
+I'm a curious person, who likes facing new challenges and learning from new experiences, that's one of the reasons why I moved from sunny days in Spain to rainy days in London four years ago.

-For the past four years, I've been working in different areas of clinical nursing obtaining  experience in Postoperative Care and Intensive Care.
-I'm a proactive and compassionate person who loves helping others to achieve their goals, this helped me to get a promotion of Band 6 Senior Staff nurse on 2016.

 I chose nursing as a vocational career.
 However, I’ve decided to try something totally different learning to learn new languages and skills in Makers Academy.